Law without law: from observer states to physics via algorithmic information theory

 From this perspective, it seems odd that a single unifying question has to be approached with so different methods in the different regimes --- physics, philosophy, or outright speculation.
 But is this actually a fair comparison?
 Isn't physics, after all, more concerned with the question of ``What is the world like?'' rather than ``What will I see next?''
 Not if we live in a quantum world.
 Ultimately, the formalism of quantum theory tells us the probabilities of outcomes of experiments, i.e.\ \emph{the chances of what to see next}, given the physical context.
-In particular, due to results like Bell's theorem~\cite{Bell1964,Bell1966}, it is provably inconsistent to assume that measurements simply uncover preexisting unknown facts of the world, without sacrifizing other important principles of physics like locality.
+In particular, due to results like Bell's theorem~\cite{Bell1964,Bell1966}, it is provably inconsistent to assume that measurements simply reveal preexisting unknown facts of the world, without sacrifizing other important principles of physics like locality.
 We should not think of the wave function as the ``configuration of the world'' in a naive sense, but rather as a catalogue of expectations about what an agent will see next.